munair/biopset-documentation/theory/overview/benefits.md

 ## What's Else Is In It For Me?

-Outside of receiving BIOP rewards, every participant stands to gain something financially for their participation in BIOPset.
+While every user will initiall receive BIOP rewards, each participant stands to gain something financially for their participation in BIOPset.
 BIOPset ensures that the following four stakeholders are properly recompensed:

 1. Traders.
 2. Writers.